HowlDevOrg/HowlDev.IO.Text/README.md

   - `ConvertTokenStreamToConfigOption`
   - Added a few more tests to cover cases I knew existed but now throws errors (such as sending an EndArray inside of an object) which should hopefully help debug.
 - Created an Actions workflow to automatically publish to NuGet.
+  - Sometimes I'm not very good at CI/CD.

 2.0-beta (12/12/25)